a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 └──  hydmaj.hydcur.lifted.anchors
 ```

+The `jcvi.compara.catalog ortholog` step will likely take the longest amount of time.
+As such, it's
+recommended to run this command on a cluster where you can provide more cores to get it to run
+faster.

 ## Pairwise synteny: Dotplots

-Now that we've generated our synteny blocks, we might want to generate some utility plots
+Now that we've aligned the chromosomes, we might want to generate some utility plots
-to help visualise how well the genomes aligned.
+to help visualise how well the sequences aligned.
 Dotplots are a really simple visualisation
 method that can provide a quick summary of how well sequences aligned.

 The previous ortholog command will automatically produce the dotplot file `hydmaj.hydcur.pdf`